bulgantamiri/fibostackclient/doc/source/index.rst

 ===============
-OpenStackClient
+fibostackClient
 ===============

-OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Storage and Block Storage APIs together in a single shell with a uniform command structure.
+fibostackClient (aka fsc) is a command-line client for fibostack that brings the command set for Compute, Identity, Image, Object Storage and Block Storage APIs together in a single shell with a uniform command structure.

-Using OpenStackClient
+Using fibostackClient
 ---------------------

 .. toctree::